gh620/Data_Science_cw2/README.md

 ## Software and packages Used

-All the code is writen in **R**, run in the Rstudio.
+All the code is written in **R**, run in the Rstudio.
 The final statistical analysis report is created by .tex document using **LaTeX**, knitted by the online editing platform Overleaf.

 Notice that though running the source scripts and/or the .tex document by other software/platform should give the same result, output might be slightly effected if different software/platform is used.
 To ensure the best reproducibilty please run all documents as the softwares/platforms stated above.